 This, understandably, has kept Trump’s immigration platform front and center and conservatives GOP candidates better catch up if they want to compete with Trump.

-Like McCain or not, fact is that as a naval aviator, McCain, the son and grandson of Navy admirals, asked for additional combat missions over Vietnam.
-After being shot down, a badly injured McCain refused his captors’ propagandistic offers to leave his fellow POWs and return home — meaning he was a target for additional torture.
+Like McCain or not, fact is that as a naval aviator, the son and grandson of Navy admirals, he asked for additional combat missions over Vietnam.
+After being shot down a badly injured, McCain refused his captors’ propagandistic offers to leave his fellow POWs and return home — meaning he was a target for additional torture.

-McCain responded brilliantly: “I think [Mr. Trump] may owe an apology to the families of those who have sacrificed in conflict and those who have undergone the prison experience in serving our country. … In the case of many of our veterans, when Mr. Trump said that he prefers to be with people who are not captured, well, the great honor of my life was to serve in the company of heroes.
+McCain’s response to Trump stuck: “I think he may owe an apology to the families of those who have sacrificed in conflict and those who have undergone the prison experience in serving our country. … In the case of many of our veterans, when Mr. Trump said that he prefers to be with people who are not captured, well, the great honor of my life was to serve in the company of heroes.
 I’m not a hero.
 But those who were my senior ranking officers … those that have inspired us to do things that we otherwise wouldn’t have been capable of doing, those are the people that I think he owes an apology to.”

 Campaigns either destroy candidates or make them stronger.
-It would appear that Trump’s traction is due to the latter.
-For sure, Trump’s campaign is a barometer of just how deeply disgusted grassroots conservatives are with the Republican Party, and it is a litmus test of what issues motivate grassroots conservatives.
+It would appear that in Trump’s case it’s the latter.
+For sure, Trump’s campaign is a barometer of just how deeply angry grassroots conservatives are with the Republican Party, and it is a litmus test of what issues motivate grassroots conservatives.

 Historian Victor Davis Hanson concludes, “Trump is a transitory vehicle of the fed-up crowd, a current expression of their distaste for both Democratic and Republican politics, but not an end in and of himself.
 The fed-up crowd is tired of being demagogued to death by progressives, who brag of ‘working across the aisle’ and ‘bipartisanship’ as they ram through agendas with executive orders, court decisions, and public ridicule.
 So the fed-ups want other conservative candidates to emulate Trump’s verve, energy, fearlessness of the media and the PC police, and no-holds-barred Lee Atwater style — without otherwise being Trump.

-But the hard, cold fact is, at the end of the day, Trump is all about Trump, and his record of public policy support is that of a big-government tax and spend liberal, who is far to the left of those much-maligned establishment Republicans he decries.
-His will eventually have to answer for his perennial support of socialized healthcare, raising taxes and a plethora of social issues abhorred by grassroots conservatives.
+But the hard, cold fact is, at the end of the day, Trump is all about Trump.
+He will eventually have to answer for his perennial support of socialized healthcare, raising taxes and a plethora of social issues abhorred by grassroots conservatives.

 But the real test of Trump’s legitimacy as a Republican is how he measures up against the Gold Standard of 20th century presidents, Ronald Reagan.
 Unlike the rest of the large Republican field, Trump doesn’t even register on the Reagan. but given his populist appeal, thought his character and style are nothing like Reagan, he may pull it off.

 At the first Republican ”debate“ Trump held his ground with all the top-tier Republican contenders but refused to promise he would not run a third party campaign.
 At the second debate, Trump lost ground, looking more like he was running a "vanity campaign” than a serious contender.

 So let me reiterate – when I’m asked about Donald Trump, I defer to the timeless wisdom of George Washington: “Guard against the impostures of pretended patriotism.”
-Fellow Patriots, Caveat Emptor!
-Don’t get Trumped – just tell him “You’re fired!”
+Time will tell if Trump is a pretender.

 And a final note, I am asked frequently, “Who would you like to see on the 2016 ballot?”
-My answer: Ted Cruz or Marco Rubio.
+My answer: Ted Cruz and Marco Rubio.

 1 If Trump is not the nominee, and decides to launch a third party bid, caveat emptor.
 Recall if you will what happened after the last wealthy Republican billionaire, Ross Perot, threw his hat into the presidential ring back in 1992.
 Unlike Trump, Perot had far more statesmanlike attributes and qualifications — and, of course, charts.
-But the results of his third-party candidacy were disastrous for the country.
+But the result of his third-party candidacy was disastrous for the country.
 In a three-way contest with Arkansas Gov. Bill Clinton and sitting president George H.W.
 Bush (who had handily won his first presidential bid in 1988 against Massachusetts Governor Michael Dukakis, and was riding high on the success of Desert Storm), Perot took almost 19 percent of the popular vote, leaving Bush with 37.5 percent and a victorious Clinton with a mere 43 percent plurality.
 Some 60 percent of Perot’s support came from Ronald Reagan’s middle-class Democrats and moderates, whom Bush had betrayed by breaking his famous “read my lips: no new taxes” pledge and by committing other regulatory assaults on middle-income families and entrepreneurs.
 Make no mistake: Ross Perot handed the presidency to Bill Clinton.
-Let’s hope Donald Trump doesn’t hand it to Hillary.
+I hope Donald Trump doesn’t hand it to Hillary.

 Pro Deo et Constitutione — Libertas aut Mors